Directional coherence and effect magnitude in single-cell CRISPR perturbation responses: Code and data availability

-The association between geometric instability and chaperone activation provides functional evidence for this interpretation.
-Cells scattered into off-manifold configurations that do not correspond to stable attractor states activate the unfolded protein response~\citep{Ron2007,Lee2005}, suggesting that geometric incoherence incurs a measurable homeostatic cost~\citep{Walter2011,Hetz2012}.
-That this association survives after controlling for effect magnitude, and that the high-stability/high-stress quadrant is systematically depleted, indicates that the stress response is linked to the geometry of the perturbation rather than its strength alone.
-The geometric tax is therefore not merely structural but carries functional consequences: perturbations that pay the tax push cells into states that the cell itself recognizes as aberrant.
+The association between geometric instability and activation of the unfolded protein response provides functional evidence that the geometric tax carries biological costs.
+Cells scattered into off-manifold configurations that do not correspond to stable attractor states activate the UPR~\citep{Ron2007,Lee2005}, suggesting that geometric incoherence incurs a measurable homeostatic cost~\citep{Walter2011,Hetz2012}.
+That this association is sign-consistent across all four testable datasets at the pathway level, and that it survives after controlling for effect magnitude, indicates that the stress response is linked to the geometry of the perturbation rather than its strength alone.
+The effect is modest (4--5\% of residual variance for UPR), but its consistency across datasets, cell types, and aggregation levels (pathway composite versus individual marker) argues against a statistical artifact.
+The stress-stability relationship remains correlative: establishing causality would require experimental manipulation of perturbation coherence independent of magnitude, for example through titrated guide RNA delivery or inducible systems that control the rate of target gene knockdown.

-The tax is invisible to standard evaluation frameworks.
-Current metrics for perturbation screens, cell therapy manufacturing, and regulatory assessment focus on effect magnitude, marker expression, and sequence fidelity~\citep{Bravery2013,Simon2024}.
-These capture the syntax of the intervention but miss its geometric semantics.
-A perturbation that scores well on all conventional metrics may nonetheless produce a geometrically incoherent cell population poised to drift toward unintended fates~\citep{Fraietta2018,Morris2014}.
-Perturbation stability provides the missing axis for detecting this failure mode before it manifests clinically.